 In general, Neos aren’t overly fond of other dogs, either.
 They enjoy being the only dog in the house, though plenty of Neos live perfectly peacefully in a home with other canines, especially with those of similar size and activity level.
 Much of this depends on early socialization and the dogs’ own unique personalities.

 They do tend to get along better with pets of different species, such as cats, and despite their ferocious guarding abilities, they really have little prey drive to speak of.
-If you want to keep a multi-pet household that includes a Neo, it is recommended that you introduce the Neo to many other animals while they are still a young puppy.
+If you want to keep a multi-pet household that includes a Neapolitan Mastiff, it is recommended that you introduce the Neapolitan Mastiff to many other animals while they are still a young puppy.

 What to Consider Before Bringing Home a Neapolitan Mastiff